-While it may be tempting to start your new business venture without looking at the need for a bank account dedicated to your business activity, this might not be the smartest of choices.
+While it may be tempting to start your new business venture without looking at the need for a business bank account dedicated to your enterprise, this might not be the best of ideas.

-Any prospective business owner should treat their business as a business, regardless of whether it’s a part-time venture or not; while setting up a separate bank account means additional bank fees and expenses, you are also storing up a lot of hassle for yourself in the future.
+Any prospective business owner should treat their business as a business, regardless of whether it’s a part-time venture or not; while setting up a separate business bank account means additional bank fees and expenses, not having one means also storing up a lot of hassle for yourself in the future.

-While many business current accounts available charge you for their services, there are others that waiver the charge as long as you pay in more than a certain amount each month.
+While many business current accounts available charge you for their services, there are others which waiver the charge as long as you pay in more than a certain amount each month.

-Make sure that you shop around for the best options and you can take advantage of the best deals – don’t assume that your personal banking provider will be the smartest choice for business use.
+Make sure to shop around for the best options to take advantage of the best deals – don’t assume that your personal bank will be the smartest choice for business use.

 Trying to get your taxes in order can be a pain at the best of times, let alone when you’re trying to navigate your way through your personal finance statements to find the business-related expenses.

-Personal transactions have to remain completely separate from business ones, which is bound to be more complicated if you’ve combined them.
+Personal transactions must remain completely separate from business ones, which is bound to be more complicated if you’ve combined them.

-If your business operates from its own, separate business account, you will be demonstrating complete professionalism too – definitely a plus point when working with clients and attracting new business.
+If your business operates from its own separate business account you will be demonstrating complete professionalism – definitely a plus point when working with clients and attracting new business.

 Remember, your business is a business, no matter how big it is, and treating it as such will give it the best chance of flourishing.